akamai/terraform-provider-akamai/docs/resources/property.md

 * `LATEST` to import the latest version of the property, regardless of whether it's active or not.
 This works the same as providing just the `property_id` or a string of the property, contract, and group IDs, which is the default behavior.
 * `PRODUCTION`, `PROD`, or `P` to import the latest version activated on the production environment.
 * `STAGING`, `STAGE`, `STAG`, or `S` to import the latest version activated on the staging environment.
-* Version number or version number with the "ver_" prefix to import a specific property version.
+* Version number or version number with the `ver_` prefix to import a specific property version.
 For example `3` and `ver_3` correspond to the same version number.

 Here are some examples for the latest property version: